Behold the woman’s guide to house hunting.

 In a surprising contradiction to the above, it can also be helpful to aim for a giant sprawling lawn.
 The reason being that giant sprawling lawns require giant ride-on lawnmowers, the grown man equivalent of his childhood pedal tractor.

 “He’ll love the smell of petrol and be hearing the roar of the engine, jump at the chance to cut the lawn and simply be happy.
 And of course, giant lawnmowers need giant garages to put them in – an ideal scenario for the man of the house.
 Pick your property wisely for decisions are often a compromise.”
-M&M Property, established estate agents in the Newington Green area.

 4. The square footage